top of page

 You are Christmas shopping at your local mall with your sister and you just exited the Bed Bath and Beyond just in time to see a man all dressed in black lock eyes with you, he tosses something in your direction.
 The object rolls to a stop about ten feet in front of you.
 What do you do?

-If you find yourself in the above situation Clint Emerson* has some advice on what steps you should take in order to survive just such an attack.
+If you find yourself in the above situation Clint Emerson* has some advice on his book what steps you should take in order to survive just such an attack.

 Hopefully you will never have to use this information, but if you do, now at least you have some tools which you can use to help you survive.
 Emergency situations seem to spring out of nowhere.
 If you apply situation awareness and monitor your awareness levels, you will have a fighting chance to survive a terrorist attack should the situation arise.